Arctos-Robotics/ros2_arctos/README.md

     - Install `ros-humble-desktop` for the full desktop installation.
     - Install `ros-dev-tools` for the development tools.
 - [MoveIt!
 2 Installation](https://moveit.ai/install-moveit2/binary/)
+    - After installing MoveIt!
+2, you might install also `CycloneDDS`. if you accidently config firewall which block UDP 7400, 7600, ros2 won't work.
+For convenient, consider disable your firewall:

+        ```bash
+        sudo ufw disable
+        ```

+    - or if you don't want to disable the firewall, then allow the ports.
+But I'm not sure if there're other ports need to enable for ROS to be stable.

+        ```bash
+        sudo ufw allow 7400
+        sudo ufw allow 7600
+        ```

 ### Setting Up the Workspace